Screenshot

 Self-regulated learning is about taking control of your learning journey.
 It involves setting goals and planning how to achieve them.
 As you work towards your goals, you monitor your progress and adjust your strategies to improve.
 After each learning experience, you reflect on how well you did and use that insight to set new goals and improve your learning methods.
 These skills, like goal-setting and self-assessment, are crucial for academic success and skill development.
 Knowing this, how can we facilitate self-regulated learning for students that are learning online?

-While many learning dashboard studies consider what students need, only a few actually ask students what they need.
-Learning dashboards aim to help students learn better, so it makes sense to involve students in the design process.
-I talked to students at TU/e and used their input, along with information from previous research, to create a new dashboard for Canvas, the university's learning system.
-Through an iterative user-centered design process - including several phases of user interviews, creating personas, storytelling, wireframing, and prototyping - I created several designs in AdobeXD that differed in the extent to which they theoretically supported self-regulated learning and how they met the needs as proposed by students themselves.
+Through an iterative user-centered design process—including several phases of user interviews, creating personas, storytelling, wireframing, and prototyping—I created several designs in AdobeXD that differed in the extent to which they theoretically supported self-regulated learning and how they met the needs as proposed by students themselves.
 I then compared and further improved these designs through A/B- and usability-testing, and I presented my work to all stakeholders involved in the project continuously while using their feedback to steer course when necessary.

 Eventually, I implemented the dashboard fully in PowerBI and HTML/CSS/JavaScript using real clickstream data that was generated from students' use of university's learning management system as well as records of their academic progress such as their grades and submissions.
 The dashboard is also fully designed according to the TU/e house style and branding regulations.
 Eventually, the dashboard was enrolled for all participating students in one of the university's Bachelor programs.
 The dashboard used real-time data from students using an Azure Databricks connection and single sign-on with the TU/e's learning management system.
 The different versions of the dashboard were then evaluated and compared using a variety of usability metrics as well as cognitive and affective learning outcomes.